Mount Nebo (Arkansas)

-Located near Dardanelle, Arkansas and rising about 1350 ft above the mountain valleys of west-central Arkansas to an elevation of about 1755 ft above sea level, Mount Nebo has views of 34000 acre Lake Dardanelle, the Arkansas River and the surrounding mountain ridges.
+Mount Nebo is a mountain Located near Dardanelle, Arkansas.
+It has an elevation of 1350 ft above the mountain valleys of west-central Arkansas to an elevation of about 1755 ft above sea level, Mount Nebo has views of 34000 acre Lake Dardanelle, the Arkansas River and the surrounding mountain ridges.
 Atop this biblically named plateau is Mount Nebo State Park.
 Developed as a resort area in the late 19th century, it became a state park in 1928, its early development spearheaded by the Civilian Conservation Corps.
 Park activities include hiking, camping, and other outdoor pursuits.